 The social worker should also update the Permanence Plan, Health Care Plan and Personal Education Plan as required, and arrange for a Pathway Plan to be completed/updated, if relevant.

-The social worker should also ensure that the child's Placement Plan (recorded on the Placement Information Record) is updated.
+The social worker should also ensure that the child's Placement Plan is updated.

 Where the child and/or the parents are unable to attend the review, the social worker must ensure that they are informed in writing of the outcome.